Best Ultrasonic Cleaners FAQ's

 Q. What ratio of water to cleaning fluid should I use?

-Fluids purchased from us have the mix ratio displayed on the label.
+Fluids purchased from us have the mixing ratio displayed on the label.
 Normally this mix is around 10:1 - click here for a guide on how to mix our cleaning fluids.

-Q. What is 'Degassing' and do I need to have it?
+Q. What is 'Degassing' and do I need it?

 Q. Can I put my hand in the tank while the unit is running?

-Avoid putting hands in the cleaning solution, particularly if the ultrasonic is in operation.
+Try to avoid putting hands in the cleaning solution when the ultrasonic is in operation.
 Not only do most cleaning solutions contain chemicals likely to cause skin irritation, but the action of ultrasonic energy in water can be harmful to human tissue.

 Q. Do I need to use a basket in my cleaner?